 2020 Above and Beyond award for community, University of Exeter, £250

-2020 Visiting International Academic Fellow for a incoming visit from Dr Bianca de Wit from Macquarie University, Sydney, Australia, CLES, University of Exeter, £1615.70
+2020 Visiting International Academic Fellow for incoming visit from Dr Bianca de Wit from Macquarie University, Sydney, Australia, £1615.70

 2013 MSc.
-Prize for Social and Organizational Psychology, University of Exeter, £50.
+Prize for Social and Organisational Psychology, University of Exeter, £50

 External Engagement and Impact